 How many hours can part-time employees work without benefits?

-Since there isn’t a federal definition defining part-time work, it leaves a lot of room for confusion and mistakes.
+Without a federal definition defining part-time work, there's a lot of room for confusion and mistakes.
 Let’s discuss how to handle benefits for your part-timers.

 Working part-time means more flexibility and fewer hours– which sounds like freedom to many.
 Each employer has a different idea of what constitutes part-time work depending on a variety of factors within their organization.